YunoHost/ynh-dev/README.md

 ## Advanced: using snapshots

-Vagrant is not well integrated with LXC snapshots.

-However, you may still use `lxc-snapshot` directly to manage snapshots.
+You can check `lxc snapshot --help` to learn how to manage lxc snapshots.

 ## Alternative: Using Only Virtualbox